What to Do With a Wasp Sting? | All You Need to Know!

 Different people may have different reactions to wasp stings.
 In most cases, people stung by wasps easily recover.
 A single wasp sting on your arm usually doesn’t cause alarm.
 If you have been stung by a wasp in your mouth, nose, or throat, you should immediately seek medical attention.

-In rare cases, allergic reactions to wasp stings may be extreme and very severe.
-This is often referred to as anaphylaxis.
+In rare cases, allergic reactions to wasp stings may result in anaphylaxis.
 Here, your body goes into shock shortly after a wasp stings you.
 The symptoms include a sudden drop in blood pressure, vomiting, and diarrhea.
 To treat anaphylaxis, you will need help from a doctor.

 But typically, the initial wasp sting is likely to cause minor discomfort only and can easily be treated at home.
 After removing the stinger and washing the wound, you can also take some medications to soothe the infected skin or if skin irritation has become bothersome.